 Bellwood Creations – Wood artistry by Gary Bellemare, Athol, MA.

 Seeds of Solidarity Farm – Hand crafted cedar meditation benches by Ricky Baruc, Orange, MA.

-Timber Framers – Jesse Brown and his friends will be raising a 12′ x 16′ white oak timber frame cabin (on Saturday).
+White Oak Timber Framers – Jesse Brown and his friends will be creating riven clapboards from timber.
 They will also be displaying a few pieces of reproduction furniture as well as antique tools, throughout the weekend.
-Sunday they will be doing a hand hewing demonstration.
+Sunday they will be doing timber frame demonstration.

-Turn, Turn, Turn – Sam Scherer with Dick Williams and Pete Diemand: Wood turning on a lathe.
+Turn, Turn, Turn – Sam Scherer with Dick Williams, Sandy Renna and Pete Diemand: Wood turning on a lathe.
 Turned wood bowls, rolling pins, boxes, and plates from black walnut, maple, birch, black oak, and cherry.